akshayvinodd/Layoff-Data-Analysis/README.md

 ### Technologies Used

-Microsoft Excel : for data cleaning and organizing
+Microsoft Excel : for data cleaning and preprocessing

 Microsoft Power BI : for data visualization